 - 1. Representation by the student's parent or another adult who can provide guidance to the student and who is not an employee of the district, - 2.
-An opportunity to testify and to present evidence and witnesses in the student's defense, and - 3.
-An opportunity to question the witnesses called by the district at the hearing.
+An opportunity to testify and to present evidence and witnesses in the student's defense, - 3.
+An opportunity to question the witnesses called by the district at the hearing, and - 4.
 After providing notice to the student and parent of the hearing, the district may hold the hearing regardless of whether the student or the student's parent attends.

-The superintendent or designee has the authority to conduct hearings and expel students.
+The board of trustees delegates to the superintendent or designee the authority to conduct hearings and expel students.